mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/lts/lts_library.rst

     l.add_state("Red");

     // Add an action label with index 0.
 The second (optional) argument
-    // indicates that this is not an internal label. l.add_label("Become green",true);
+    // indicates that this is not an internal label.
+All action labels
+    // must be unique.
+Reduction algorithms use the index of action
+    // labels, and confusion can arise when multiple identical action labels
+    // exist.
+The lts library does not enforce that action labels are unique. l.add_label("Become green",true);

     // Add a transition from state 1 to 0.